-The majority of our products are integrated into devices that are sold directly or indirectly into consumer electronics markets which are difficult for us and our customers to accurately forecast as consumer electronics demand is subject to significant seasonality and fluctuations.
-Also, as significant portion of our quarterly sales are from orders received and fulfilled in that quarter, our visibility as to expected orders from our customers in subsequent periods and for any extended period of time is limited.
+The majority of our products are integrated into devices that are sold directly or indirectly into markets which are difficult for us and our customers to accurately forecast as computing and mobile devices demand is subject to significant seasonality, with higher net sales generally in the second half of each year, when our customers place orders to meet increased demand during year-end holiday seasons, and other fluctuations.
+Also, as a significant portion of our quarterly sales are from orders received and fulfilled in that quarter, our visibility as to expected orders from our customers in subsequent periods and for any extended period of time is limited.
 Additionally, we depend upon our customers' procurement forecasts in order to forecast demand for our products, and our customers' procurement forecast may be subject to change.
 Our failure to accurately forecast demand for our products may result in lost sales or excess inventory and associated reserves or write-downs for our operations.
 Any of the aforementioned factors could affect sales of our products and thereby harm our business, financial condition and operating results.